Review · Updated May 23, 2026

 Regain control of your diet with AI.

 Welling solves the two issues MyFitnessPal users complain about most: slow logging and inconsistent crowdsourced entries.
-Photo logging is three seconds, macros are accurate to ±1.9%, and core features are not paywalled the way MyFitnessPal Premium has paywalled them.
+Photo logging is three seconds, macros are accurate to ±0.9%, and core features are not paywalled the way MyFitnessPal Premium has paywalled them.

-Read the Welling review →FAQ
+Read the Welling review →Frequently asked questions about MyFitnessPal

 Is MyFitnessPal still free?